mdpiper/ATOC-IDL-seminar/README.md

-# ATOC-IDL-seminar
+# ATOC IDL seminar

-Programs, data, and slides used in the 2015-01-29 ATOC IDL seminar
+These are the programs, data, and slides used in the ATOC IDL seminar on 2015-01-29.